The Shubert Foundation Awards $32 Million to 556 Performing Arts Organizations Across the US

-NEW YORK -- The Shubert Foundation's 2017 Grants Program has awarded a record total of $26.8 million to 533 not-for-profit performing arts organizations across the United States.
-The 2017 grants mark the 37th consecutive year that the Foundation has increased its giving.
+NEW YORK -- The Shubert Foundation has awarded a record total of $32 million to 556 not-for-profit performing arts organizations across the United States.
+This marks the 37th consecutive year that the Foundation has increased its giving.

-"This year we are delighted to be offering support to a record number of 533 performing arts organizations in locations all around the country," stated Shubert Foundation President, Michael I. Sovern.
-"Our longstanding practice of providing help in the form of general operating support remains unchanged.
-We are convinced that talented artists and administrators are best able to decide how to use the funds we grant."
+“This year we are delighted to be offering support to 556 performing arts organizations all around the country,” stated Shubert Foundation President, Michael I. Sovern.
+“Our longstanding practice of providing help in the form of general operating support remains unchanged.
+We are convinced that talented artists and administrators are best able to decide how to use the funds we grant.”

 The Shubert Foundation is the nation’s largest funder dedicated to unrestricted funding of not-for-profit theatres, dance companies, professional theatre training programs and related service agencies.

-Ranging from $10,000 to $325,000, the grants benefit a broad spectrum of arts organizations, from large to small, covering a wide range of locations around the country, from urban to rural.
+Ranging from $10,000 to $325,000, the grants benefit a broad spectrum of arts organizations, from large to small, covering a wide range of locations, from urban to rural.
 The Shubert Foundation is especially interested in providing support to professional resident theatre and dance companies that develop and produce new American work.

-Three years ago, the Foundation established the Shubert Scholars Program.
-Grants go to seven leading colleges and universities.
+Five years ago, the Foundation established the Shubert Scholars Program.
 The funds are dedicated to providing scholarship assistance to students in graduate degree programs in theatre arts.
-Preparing the next generation of theatre artists is a central goal of the Foundation.

 # # #